Dolphins Make Four Roster Moves

 - DT Andrew Billings

-Little, 24, was drafted in the second round by the Panthers out of Ole Miss in 2019.
-He was in the third year of a four-year, $7,638,928 rookie contract that included a $3,618,076 signing bonus when Carolina traded him to Miami for a 2022 seventh-round pick in August.
+Perry, 27, wound up going undrafted out of Iowa State back in 2017.
+He later signed on with the Eagles, but last just a few months in Philadelphia.

+From there, Perry was on and off of the Patriots’ practice squad before signing on with the Dolphins last year.

-In 2020, Little has appeared in 10 games for Carolina, starting three of them
+In 2021, Perry has appeared in three games for the Dolphins and recorded two tackles.

 Looking for the latest NFL Insider News & Rumors?